mibli/i3switch/README.md

 Application which aims to make some of the focus movement in i3 more intuitive.

-It's initial version was written in python, however python was to slow to start, so the control felt unresponsive, so I switched to c++
+It's initial version was written in python, however python was too slow to start, so the control felt unresponsive, so I switched to c++

 ### What does it do